The Future is Heritage

 Excursion to Theresienstadt

-Aside from workshops and lectures, we will organise an excursion to Theresienstadt.
-The summit’s program includes an excursion to Terezín Memorial, a former concentration camp in Theresienstadt.
+Aside from workshops and lectures, we organised an excursion to Terezín Memorial, a former concentration camp in Theresienstadt.
 This imposing location housed over 144,000 Jewish inmates during the Nazi regime and was partly used as a waystation to extermination camps.
-During the excursion, we will receive a guided tour (in English) through the Small Fortress and we will be able to visit the Ghetto Museum on our own.
-Afterwards, there will be time to discuss and reflect our visit.
+During the excursion, we received a guided tour (in English) through the Small Fortress.

 Masterclass: Climate Heritage & Digital Advocacy